MattF-NSIDC/sscce-quarto-slides-in-website/README.md

 * Delete `_site` and `.quarto` and run the preview again, and the slides will again show as a HTML page with "cosmo" theme.

+---

+Discovered with aid of a Quarto contributor that `quarto preview` behaves better on first run than `quarto preview [file]`.
+However, after triggering a hot-reload (depending on which file was edited to trigger the hot-reload), the behavior changes.
+Please see the linked bug report for full details.

 ### On adding `revealjs` config to `_quarto.yml`, render fails

+_Confirmed as user error: <https://github.com/quarto-dev/quarto-cli/issues/4470>_

 Render and preview both fail with: